pypeit/PypeIt/doc/master_arc.rst

 ===========================

-Internally, the image is held in :class:`pypeit.arcimage.ArcImage` which is a :class:`pypeit.datamodel.DataContainer`.
+Internally, the image is held in :class:`pypeit.images.buildimage.ArcImage` which is a :class:`pypeit.images.pypeitimage.PypeItImage` and :class:`pypeit.datamodel.DataContainer`.
 The datamodel written to disk is:

 .. include:: include/datamodel_arcimage.rst